gokulnair2001/HTMLSwiftKit/README.md

 # Crawlers

 HTMLSwiftKit supports the functionality of Robots.
 So you can restrict certain crawlers from crawling your website.
-All you need to do is mention the crawlers you dont want to allpow crawling and add paths if there is any.
+All you need to do is mention the crawlers you don't want to allow crawling and add paths if there is any.

 ```swift
 class CrawlerConfig: CrawlerConfiguration {